 Lastly, don’t overcrowd the line.
 Allow space for air to flow between items.
 This ensures everything dries evenly and smells fresh.

-Reminiscing of Old Days with Hanging Laundry as a Family
+Reminiscing about Old Days with Hanging Laundry as a Family

-Back in the older days of the 70’s and 80’s we used to hang clothes and pick them up as a family.
-We would often talk and have conversations while the work was being done together.
+Back in the 70s and 80s, we used to hang clothes and pick them up as a family.
+We would often talk while working together.

-Oftentimes my dad may not have been there as he worked a side job besides his full time factory job and often worked overtime for extra money.
+Oftentimes, my dad wasn’t there because he worked a side job in addition to his full-time factory job and often worked overtime for extra money.
 That’s something you don’t hear about much today.

-The average weekly hours are around 34 hours per week today in 2024.
+The average weekly hours are around 34 today in 2026.

-My dad’s generation and even myself when I worked for corporate America always worked at least a 40 hour work week.
-I worked 2-3 side jobs before having kids and once they were older I still did side jobs to be able to afford the things we needed.
+My dad’s generation, and even I, when I worked for corporate America, always worked at least a 40-hour workweek.
+I worked 2-3 side jobs before having kids, and once they were older, I kept doing them to afford the things we needed.

 Tackling Issues While Doing Laundry

-I wondered to myself, how can she do this will grieving for her mom?
-The funeral was in only a few hours.
+I wondered to myself, how can she do this while grieving for her mom?
+The funeral was only a few hours away.

-As I got older, I understand as whenever I was under stress I would do laundry.
-Those days people didn’t take medications for stress.
+As I got older, I understood that whenever I was under stress, I would do laundry.
+In those days, people didn’t take medications for stress.
 They worked and worked.
 It helped me to deal with stress throughout my life.

 Conclusion: Are hanging Clothes Making a Comeback?

-So as I was on my walk the other day I noticed the house with the hanging clothes.
+So, on my walk the other day, I noticed the house with the clothes hanging.
 I’ve noted a few others on our long rides into town to get supplies as well.
 It appears more people are starting to take advantage of hanging clothes racks.

 Do you take your clothes and bedding outdoors to dry today?
-I’d love to hear about in the comments.
+I